singhbhupinder55/ser421-labs/README.md

 | 7 | `lab7-security-lab` | HTTPS sniffing with Wireshark + XSS vulnerability scan using OWASP ZAP |

 ---
 Each lab is located in its own subdirectory with source files, documentation, and sample data/tests where applicable.

+---

+📄 **Each lab folder includes its own `README.md`** file with a detailed explanation of:
+- The lab objective
+- Technologies used
+- How to run/test it
+- Key files and structure

+Explore individual lab folders for full documentation.